Vira Natura

 Woods and rocks are gilded with early season Narcissus throughout Andalucia, alongside hellebores, giant squills, orchids and toadflaxes.
 Coastal sands are smothered in bright coloured displays and the dunes and macchie begins to stir.
 Add in delightful white villages, soaring limestone massifs and gnarled cork oak forests for an early spring wake up call.
 This tour will explore a number of 'Sierras' searching for hoop petticoats, jonquills and more.

-A 10-days tour with Chris Gardner
+A 10-day tour with Chris Gardner

 Day 1 Arrival in Malaga

-Following our arrival in Malaga we will drive east to Algeria for the night.
+Following our arrival in Malaga we will drive east to Almeria for the night.
 If there is time we can look around the Cabo de Gata.
-This is a unique corner of Spain, with the lowest rainfall and many endemic plants.
-With luck we'll find the unusual Androcymbium gramineum among the rocks.
+This is a unique corner of Spain, with the lowest rainfall and many endemic plants.Impressive stands of Chamaeropes humilis dominate parts of the littoral and there superb look outs along this unique coastline.
 Overnight Almeria

 Day 2 Sierra de Filabres